Up to 3% of children under the age of 15 years will experience a seizure and many more will have a paroxysmal event.

 The International League Against Epilepsy (ILAE) is closely involved in the classification of Seizures and Epilepsies.
 Children should have a diagnosis in keeping with this classification.

-The following document provides an detailed information on the revised classification of seizure types by the ILAE in 2017:
+The following documents provide detailed information on the revised classification of seizure types and epilepsy syndromes by the ILAE in 2017:

 In 2014, the ILAE Commission on Classification and Terminology also released an online Diagnostic Manual for Epilepsy, called epilepsydiagnosis.org which provides further useful information.